pashmaklang/pashmak/doc/05_importing/01_ismain_variable.md

 now, when i run `pashmak lib.pashm`, output is `True`.

-**The `$__ismain__` variable says that the current file is main runed file or not and you can check this**.
+**The `$__ismain__` variable says that the current file is main ran file or not and you can check this**.

-for example, if we want to run a code only if our script is directly runed and is not imported from other script:
+for example, if we want to run a code only if our script is directly ran and is not imported from other script:

 ```bash
 if $__ismain__